AshampooSystems/boden/README.md

 * **Fast**: Boden is written in modern C++17 to make development easy and apps fast and battery-friendly.
 * **Open**: Boden is an open framework and welcomes contributions and feedback from the community.
 We want you to shape its development so Boden can meet your requirements.

+> Note: This is a beta release.
+The Boden API is not yet fully complete and stable.

 ## Table of Contents

 * [Getting Started](#getting-started)